Frozenlock/bacure/readme.md

 This will create a new local device, bind it to a network interface and search for other BACnet devices.

+#### IPv4
+The default boot-up! behavior uses IPv4.
 If you need to specify an interface (for example if you have an Ethernet port AND a Wifi on your computer), use the broadcast address associated with the interface.

 ```clj